UofSC-Fall-2021-Math-738-001/homework-0/README.md

 used.
 The actual math should be very easy.

-I am assuming that you already have a TeX compiler installed on your prefered machine.
+I am assuming that you already have a TeX compiler installed on your preferred machine.
 If not, then take a look the [installation instructions for TeX Live](https://www.tug.org/texlive/).
+(Or if you feeling your oats [Tectonic](https://tectonic-typesetting.github.io/en-US/)).

 We are using GitHub Classroom for managining assignment distribution, submission, and feedback.
 To get started, you will first need a